imrohit44/Python-Codebook/README.md

 # Python Practice Programs

-This repository contains a collection of Python programs demonstrating various concise and expressive features of the language.
+This repository contains a collection of Python programs demonstrating various concise and expressive features of the language

 ## Program Descriptions